viamrobotics/docs/docs/how-tos/detect-people.md

 type: "docs"
 tags: ["vision", "data", "services", "quickstart", "ml", "camera", "webcam"]
 no_list: true
-description: "Detect people on a camera stream from any webcam using the vision service."
+description: "Detect people and their location in an image with any webcam and a vision service."
 images: ["/get-started/quickstarts/vision-card.png"]
 imageAlt: "Person detected in camera stream"
 authors: []